yashs662/3D_Cellular_Automata/README.md

 ## TODO

-- [ ] Allow for predefined colors to be used from the CLI
 - [ ] Limit how fast a user can spam the keys to avoid trying to access for e.g. self.instances before increase_num_instances has finished
 - [ ] Add Easing Functions for Color Lerp
 - [ ] Text GUI for changing the rules, showing keybindings, etc